project-serum/governance-registry/README.md

    withdrawing funds without lockup.
 If it's the voter's first deposit entry, it will have deposit id 0.
 3. Call `Deposit` for the voter and deposit id to deposit funds.
-4. To vote, call `UpdateVoterWeightRecord` on the addin and then vote with that on spl-governance in the same transaction.
+4. To vote, call `UpdateVoterWeightRecord` on the addin and then call `CastVote` on spl-governance in the same transaction, passing the voter weight record to both.
 5. Withdraw funds with `Withdraw` once proposals have resolved.

 ## Give Grants of Locked Tokens